 Shiri Dori-Hacohen was a doctoral student at the UMass Amherst College of Information and Computer Sciences (CICS) in 2016 when she entered the Innovation Challenge, sponsored by the Berthiaume Center for Entrepreneurship at the UMass Isenberg School of Management.
 The Innovation Challenge is an annual series of competitions that take place over the course of a full academic year, designed to assist aspiring entrepreneurs to pursue and develop marketable ideas and products.
-With the support of Professor James Allan, her CICS advisor, Dori-Hacohen entered the competition and won $35,000 in seed money for her initiative to automatically detect controversy in online discourse.
+With the support of Professor James Allan, her CICS doctoral advisor, Dori-Hacohen entered the competition and won $35,000 in seed money for her initiative to automatically detect controversy in online discourse.
 Her winning initiative ultimately became her startup, AuCoDe (pronounced “oh-code”), the newest member of the CDS Industry Affiliates Program.

 Why did you decide to join the CDS Industry Affiliates Program?